In reversal, Warner Bros. jilts Netflix for Paramount

 President Trump was not among those who met with Sarandos, the official said.

-Whether Warner ends up with Paramount or Netflix, the deal likely would face a significant antitrust review from the U.S. Justice Department, given the combination of major entertainment assets.
+While Netflix's courtship of Warner stirred antitrust concerns, the Paramount deal is likely to face a significant antitrust review from the U.S. Justice Department, given the combination of major entertainment assets.
 Paramount owns CBS and the streamer Paramount Plus, in addition to Comedy Central, Nickelodeon and other cable channels.

 The offer from Paramount CEO David Ellison relies on the fortune of his father, Oracle co-founder Larry Ellison.
 And David Ellison has argued to shareholders that his company would have a smoother path to regulatory approval.